Functional Test Automation: Why And How To Do It

 • Streamlined feedback.
 If necessary, you can set up your automation tool to deliver feedback after every iteration, keeping you up to date with the state of the app.

-It’s important to understand that 100% automated functional testing isn’t just unachievable — it is also unnecessary.
+It’s important to understand that 100% functional testing automation isn’t just unachievable — it is also unnecessary.
 There are certain types and areas of testing that can only be performed manually.
 For example, while it’s possible to automate UI testing, certain interactive elements can only be tested with manual input.
 Similarly, teams usually automate regression testing, while acceptance testing can only be done manually.
 So there is no need to try and cover everything just for the sake of it.

 Whether you’re looking to automate your first-ever functional testing project or are simply looking for ways to make the process more efficient and time-saving, the selection of tools can have the most dramatic impact on the success of your project.
 Here are a few things to take into account: